 The first, is to add a teacher note.
 This is a way for teachers or administrators to keep notes of negative behaviors of a student within certain classes.
 As notes are added, a running record of negative behaviors for that individual student can be documented in each class.
 This information is not shared with the student or any family member connected to the student account.

 *If a class is archived at the end of a term or school year, access to the student notes will disappear.*

 If teachers and administrators want to document negative behaviors and do not want that information to be shared with the student or family member within their Otus account AND they want the information to stay with the student from year-to-year, the best option is to add this to the Student Profile.

-Within each student profile, there is a folder icon in the top-right corner.
+Within each student profile in the information tab. there is an attachment section at the bottom.
+In the top right of this section is a "+ Attachment" button.
 This is a place where teachers and administrators can attach documents, images, recordings, or notes about a student.
 This information will not be shared with the student or a family member connected to the student account.
 Anything that is added to the student record folder will stay with the student as long as they are rostered in your school or district.

 Here is a link explaining how to add items to the Student Profile.